ga4gh/vrs/schema/defs/vrs/Adjacency.rst

           - :ref:`Expression`
           - 0..m
           -
-       *  - connection
+       *  - adjoinedSequences
           - `IRI <gks.common.json#/$defs/IRI>`_ | :ref:`Location`
           - 1..2
-          - The connection that defines in the adjacency.
+          - The terminal sequence or pair of adjoined sequences that defines in the adjacency.
        *  - linker
           - :ref:`SequenceExpression`
           - 0..1
-          - The sequence found between a connection's two sequences.
+          - The sequence found between adjoined sequences.